Last updated December 19 2022 by Matt Felix

-As the retail industry looks to get back to normal in a post COVID world, let’s look at how retailers can use big data to gain a unique competitive advantage in a highly competitive space.
+Let’s look at how retailers can use big data to gain a unique competitive advantage in a highly competitive space.

-Comprehensive understanding of customers through Big Data
+Comprehensive understanding of customers through Big Data in Retail

 Big data is helping retailers to get a full understanding of customer trends.
 Combined with behavioral analytics, retailers can now predict what the next big trend will be.
 Crucially, these insights are allowing retailers to look forward rather than back.

 In this way, brands can be more reactive.
 They can understand when preferences are changing before their competition.
 It means that the cost to acquire customers is kept low.

 Instantly available retail analytics can help retailers to plan for the next must-have item.
 They can understand the type of user that visits their stores, with detailed insights into demographics and other key indicators of the kind of consumer.